Sachin-Sagar/Unified-radar-tracker/readme.md

 read_and_parse_frame.py: Decodes the raw binary data stream from the radar into a structured FrameData object containing the point cloud, targets, and stats.

 src/tracking/
-tracker.py: Defines the RadarTracker class, which encapsulates the entire state and logic of the tracking system, allowing it to process data one frame at a time.
+tracker.py: Defines the RadarTracker class, which encapsulates the entire state and logic of the tracking system.

 perform_track_assignment_master.py: The central orchestrator for the tracking logic.
 For each frame, it calls the various track management functions in a strict, hierarchical order.

-data_loader.py: Utility for loading and synchronizing pre-recorded .mat files, enabling the system to run in a post-processing mode for debugging.

-export_to_json.py: Formats the final track and frame history into a specific JSON schema suitable for downstream visualization tools.

 update_and_save_history.py: Saves the final processed data to both JSON and MATLAB-compatible .mat files upon application shutdown.

 visualize_track_history.py: A standalone debugging tool to load a saved JSON file and interactively visualize the history of a single track.

 src/tracking/algorithms/
-my_dbscan.py: Implements a custom DBSCAN clustering algorithm to group raw radar points into object detections based on position and velocity.
+my_dbscan.py: Implements a custom DBSCAN clustering algorithm to group raw radar points into object detections.

-estimate_ego_motion_ransac.py: A RANSAC-based algorithm to robustly estimate the vehicle's own velocity using only the radar point cloud.

-estimate_ego_motion.py: Fuses radar, IMU, and CAN data in an EKF to produce a high-quality estimate of the vehicle's motion and identify moving points.
+estimate_ego_motion.py: Fuses radar, IMU, and CAN data in an EKF to produce a high-quality estimate of the vehicle's motion.

-And other core algorithms for classification, barrier detection, and hypothesis generation.
+...and other core algorithms for classification, barrier detection, and hypothesis generation.

 src/tracking/filters/
-imm_filter.py & imm_models.py: The Interacting Multiple Model (IMM) filter logic, which combines several motion models (Constant Velocity, Turn, Acceleration) for robust object tracking.
+imm_filter.py & imm_models.py: The Interacting Multiple Model (IMM) filter logic, which combines several motion models for robust object tracking.

 ego_ekf.py: The Extended Kalman Filter used for estimating the ego vehicle's motion.

 src/tracking/track_management/
-Contains the high-level logic for a track's lifecycle:
+Contains the high-level logic for a track's lifecycle (assigning, updating, reassigning, and deleting tracks).

-assign.py: Creates new tracks from unassigned detections.

-update_tentative.py: Manages new tracks until they are confirmed as stable.

-jpda_assignment.py: Manages confirmed tracks using the robust JPDA algorithm.

-reassign.py: Attempts to revive tracks that have been temporarily lost.

-delete.py: Marks tracks as lost if they are not seen for several frames.

 src/tracking/utils/
-A collection of helper functions for math operations, coordinate transforms, TTC categorization, and more.
+A collection of helper functions for math operations, coordinate transforms, and more.